If your cricket club isn’t yet using easyfundraising, it’s missing out on a huge way to regularly earn money – at no cost to anyone.

 Map out the 10 biggest expenses for your cricket club and see what you spend via easyfundraising.

 If even 10-20 members also start shopping via easyfundraising then you’ll be surprised how quickly the money comes in.

 Cayton Cricket Club hit £1,000 in donations inside a year with just 43 supporters.

 First up though, make sure you register your club and then nudge members to start shopping!

-If your cricket club registers on easyfundraising, Cricket Yorkshire will earn an affiliate commission.
+🏏 PS: If your cricket club registers on easyfundraising via links on Cricket Yorkshire, we will earn an affiliate commission.
 It doesn’t cost you anything – but you’ll also be supporting this website and grassroots cricket journalism – so many thanks if you do!

 - Best Cricket Shoes: Cricketers Guide - December 8, 2023

 - Cricket Gifts: Biscuits, books, bags and bird boxes - December 5, 2023

 - Serious Cricket Teamwear: Trusted and made in the UK - December 4, 2023